-The South Carolina Retirement System guarantees a formula return at retirement, based on an average salary and credited service with the South Carolina Retirement System.

-Any member may retire with full formula benefits at age 65 or with 30 years service.
-Members with less than 30 years service may retire with reduced benefits at age 55 with 25 years service or at age 60 regardless of years of service.
+The State of South Carolina guarantees a formula return at retirement based on a salary average and years of credited service with the retirement system.
+Any member may retire with full formula benefits at age 65 or with 30 years of credited service.
+Members with fewer than 30 years of service may retire with reduced benefits at age 55 with 25 years of credited service or at age 60 regardless of years of service.